seanyoung247/TWCoulsdon/README.md

 <discussing of existing website here>

+The source files for the wireframes can be found [here](https://whimsical.com/twcoulsdon-MnWUe2AJ69HJn9choBeiNd).

 #### Landing Page

 The landing page is used to briefly showcase the group and it's upcoming events.